Ivanhoe-wq/check-postfix-queue/README.md

 # Check Postfix queue

 This is a simple postfix queue checking script.
-Just run it, indicating as a parameter the threshold value beyond which the e-mails in the queue must not go on
+Just run it, indicating as a parameter the threshold value beyond which the e-mails in the queue must not going on

 ```bash
 ./check-postfix-queue.sh 30